metamath/lamp-guide/docs/index.md

 #### Replacement

-Select the icon "A with arrow icon under it"
+Select the icon "A with arrow" icon
-(apply a substitution) to substitute expressions in one or more statements.
+(apply a replacement) to replace one expressions with another in proof statements.

-The substitutions will be applied to all statements.
+The replacements will be applied to all statements.

 After you select this icon
 you'll be presented with a simple dialogue box to describe the